LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/update-work.rst

 .. todo:: Add model video #1 here...

 Remember that the reading in this chapter supports the work you complete as you watch the videos.
-The text is NOT meant as a replacement for that practice time.
+The text is not meant as a replacement for that practice time.